Sunday, July 29, 2018

 Are you a reader?
 Read Ta-Nehisi Coates' book Between the World and Me and read the articles he writes for The Atlantic.
 Check out the recommendations on this article: Required Reading if you're trying to understand what it's like to be Black in America. (this is really a fabulous collection of articles).

 Are you a social media junkie?
 Check your FB and Twitter feeds.
 Are the voices you're hearing there predominantly white?
 Change that.
 These folks are some of my favorites to follow on Twitter - add them to your feed.
 And then when they re-tweet something, consider following that person too.
 The voices you start hearing will begin to show you a different perspective.

 Broderick Greer @BroderickGreer

 Not on Twitter?
 Start following Showing Up for Racial Justice (SURJ) on Facebook and read the articles they post.
 That page is actually for white people who want to fight racism and oppression.
-And find those same folks I listed above on FB.
+Find The National Center for Race Amity.
+They post some great articles & videos.
+And look for those same folks from the above list on Facebook.
 I think most of them are there too.

 Watch Franchesca "Chescaleigh" Ramsey's videos.

 Are you a podcast listener?
 Check out Code Switch .